 - High-sensitivity fecal occult blood test every 1 -2 years.

-- Computed tomographic colonography every five years.
-A colonoscopy will be performed if polyps are found
+- Computed tomography colonography (Virtual colonoscopy) every five years – a colonoscopy will be performed if polyps are found.

-Women who have been diagnosed with or have a family history of Lynch Syndrome (hereditary nonpolyposis colorectal cancer) should have a transvaginal ultrasound and endometrial biopsy every year.
+Women who have been diagnosed with or have a family history of Lynch Syndrome (hereditary nonpolyposis colorectal cancer) should have a transvaginal ultrasound every year to test for endometrial cancer.

-Adults age 21 to 75 who are at high risk for liver cancer due to chronic hepatitis B infection or cirrhosis of the liver should have a liver ultrasound and alpha-fetoprotein (AFP) blood test every six months.
+People with a high risk for liver cancer due to chronic hepatitis B or cirrhosis may benefit from a liver ultrasound and alpha-fetoprotein blood tests every six to 12 months.